-Issues to consider in reviewing Texas legislative proposals that affect nonprofits
+Issues to consider in reviewing Texas legislative proposals that affect nonprofits and associations

 Issues of concern:

 • Whether a proposed bill strengthens nonprofit organizations’ viability under Texas law or unduly burdens or threatens their status;

 • Whether the legal liability of nonprofit and association board members, officers, staff or volunteers is increased;

 • Whether current “charitable immunity” and “good faith” legal protections under Texas law remain in place;

 • Whether laws regulating nonprofits are justified, understandable and based on reasonable public policy concerns;

 • Whether constitutional rights of advocacy groups and associations are protected;